Inner City Unit: First incarnation 1979–1982

-Second Incarnation 1984-1985
+Second incarnation 1984–1985

 After Turner and Reeves departure from Hawkwind, they regrouped with guitarist Steve Pond (who had sometimes augmented the earlier live group playing synthesiser) and bass player Dave Anderson to record New Anatomy at Foel Studios with Brian Snelling for Anderson's Demi Monde Records, with sleeve design by Nazar Alikhan.
 Pond programmed a LinnDrum for the album but Stupp returned for the supporting live dates.
 It included a cover of Johnny Burnette and The Rock and Roll Trio's "Lonesome Train (On A Lonesome Track)" and the traditional folk tune "Wildhunt".
 "Help, Sharks!" had a promotional video recorded for it, included on the Pirates of the Panasoniks (Jettisoundz) various artists compilation VHS tape, but the song was not issued as a single.
 The band toured the album from January 1985 onward, but conflict with Anderson resulted in his departure, Reeves playing both bass and keyboards.

 In May they recorded the Blood and Bone 12" EP at Boilerhouse Studios with Nick Green for Jettisoundz Records, followed quickly in July by the album The President Tapes at Alaska Studios with Iain O'Higgins for Flicknife.
 Sleeves were designed by Mary Cason.
 Blood And Bone contained a cover of Red Crayola's "Hurricane Fighter Plane".
 The Presidents Tapes included the track "Stonehenge Who Knows" originally written for Hawkwind's The Earth Ritual Preview project.
 Four tracks from The Imperial Pompadours album were re-recorded: Vince Taylor's "Brand New Cadillac" and The Nightcrawlers' "Little Black Egg" on the EP; Terry Noland's "There Was Fungus Among Us" and The Fe-Fi-Four Plus 2's "I Wanna Come Back (From the World of LSD)" on the album.
 Alikhan joined the band on bass for the live dates in support of the releases, but the band fell apart by the end of the year.

 Post-ICU

 Reeves, Pond and Stupp continued using the name The Maximum Effect issuing the self-released 7" single "Espana" backed with "The Wrecker".
 Stupp would leave, and the remaining two were joined by Cason to act as a backing band for Calvert at his Queen Elizabeth Hall appearance on 1 October 1986, followed by a tour of Britain.

 In the 1990s, Thoms used the Inner City Unit name for his own band with original drummer Erba, releasing one album Now You Know the Score as Judge Trev's Inner City Unit.

 In 2001, a version of ICU combining members from the first two incarnations played two shows.
 A fourth version of the band played the closing party of the 2006 FennerFest in Slough.

+The final ICU tour proper happened in 2016 with the band comprising Nik Turner (Vocals, Sax), Steve Pond (guitar, vocals), Nazar Ali-Khan (bass) and Kevin Walker (drums).